NVISOsecurity/FileSearcher/README.md

 # FileSearcher

 Unmanaged assembly file searcher for when a fully interactive beacon session is not opsec safe enough.
-Has different capabliities as seen in the help function:
+Has different capabilities as seen in the help function:

 ```
  ______ _ _                               _